webis-de/scriptor/README.md

 ### Scriptor API
-Scriptor provides several static functions to assist you with manipulating Playwright [pages](https://playwright.dev/docs/api/class-page) or when dealing with the Scriptor file structure.
+Scriptor provides several static functions to assist you with manipulating Playwright [pages](https://playwright.dev/docs/api/class-page) or when dealing with the Scriptor directory structure.
 See the [API documentation](https://webis.de/scriptor/api/)

 ### Chaining